microsoft/Mastering-GitHub-Copilot-for-Paired-Programming/09-Using-GitHub-Copilot-for-Azure-to-Deploy-to-Cloud/README.md

+#Getting Started with Copilot for Azure to Deploy to Cloud

 [Learning Objectives](#Learn) • [Prerequisites](#pre-req) • [Resources](#book)

 Learn cloud deployment with GitHub Copilot for Azure—your ultimate guide to streamlined cloud success.
 Begin by building a strong foundation to boost coding efficiency, then transition to effortless application deployment, leveraging Azure’s powerful scalability.
 Conclude with advanced troubleshooting techniques to ensure your applications are reliable and high-performing.
 With Copilot as your trusted assistant, you’ll confidently create, deploy, and manage top-tier applications, enhancing your cloud expertise at every stage.